brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 ```

 Docblocks are kind of a mess though: they are quite verbose and ugly;
-but more important: they don't actually give any guarantees that the data is of the type they say it is!
+but more important: they don't give any guarantees that the data is of the type they say it is!

 Luckily, PHP has its reflection API.
 With it, a lot more is possible, even today.
 The above example can actually be type validated with a little reflection magic,